Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Quasibound states

 \subsection{Schwarzschild black hole}

-In the particular case of $a=Q=0$, the metric (\ref{eq:metric_KNBH}) reduces to the Schwarzschild form.
-This implies $a_{4}=0$ in Eq.~(\ref{eq:characteristic_resonance_equation_KNBH}) and means that the characteristic resonance equation has three solutions.
+In the particular case when $a=0$ and $Q=0$, the metric given by Eq.~(\ref{eq:metric_KNBH}) reduces to the Schwarzschild form.
+This implies that $a_{4}=0$ in Eq.~(\ref{eq:characteristic_resonance_equation_KNBH}), which means that the characteristic resonance equation has three solutions.

-The Wolfram Mathematica$^{\copyright}$ can solve cubic equations exactly.
+The Wolfram Mathematica$^{\mbox{\textregistered}}$ 12.3 can solve cubic equations exactly.
 However, the final expressions are quite long, and for this reason no insight is gained by writing them out.
 Thus, instead of doing this, we will discuss some of their features.
+The obtained quasispectrum is complex, as expected, and the eigenvalues will be denoted as $\omega_{N}^{(j)}$, where $j=1,2,3$ labels the solutions.
+As a consequence, the coefficient $q$, which is given by Eq.~(\ref{eq:q_infty_solution_radial_2_KNBH}), can be denoted as $q_{N}^{(j)}$.